splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-advanced-config.rst

 .. _k8s-advanced-auto-discovery-config:

 ********************************************************************************
-Advanced customization for automatic discovery and instrumtenation in Kubernetes
+Advanced customization for automatic discovery and instrumentation in Kubernetes
 ********************************************************************************

 .. meta::